 East Brunswick, NJ 08816

-Why: This discussion aims to educate the local community about cancer and whether it’s related to an exposure we can escape or our genes.
+Why: This FREE informational event is an effort to educate the local community about cancer, how likely a diagnosis is due to family history or lifestyle choices and what can be done to prevent the news no one ever wants to hear.

 Visuals: Community recognized oncologist Dr. Nissenblatt engaging with local residents, presenting informative, relevant information and addressing common cancer concerns.